-1. Students should receive explicit and systematic instruction to learn to read and write.
+Principle 1: Students should receive explicit and systematic instruction ...

 "One of the greatest tools available to us in this pursuit [teaching] is explicit instruction—instruction that is systematic, direct, engaging, and success oriented.
 The effectiveness of explicit instruction has been validated again and again in research involving both general education and special education."
 (Archer & Hughes, 2011)